xnealcarson/xnealcarson/README.md

-- 👋 Hi, I’m Xavier
+👋 Hi, I’m Xavier!
   - 🔧 Software Engineer
   - 🌱 Currently working on full-stack web development at #100Devs
   - 😄 Pronouns: he/him/his
-- Hobbies inlcues:
+Hobbies include:
-  - 🐈‍⬛ quality time with my cat
+  - 🐈‍⬛ Quality time with my cat
-  - 📷 photography & virtual photography
+  - 📷 Photography & virtual photography
-  - 🎮 gaming
+  - 🎮 Gaming
-  - 🎧 enjoying music
+  - 🎧 Music
-  - 🥾 walking & hiking
+  - 🥾 Walking & hiking
-- ⚡ Fun fact: I spent my childhood living in 5 different countries.
+⚡ Fun fact: I spent my childhood living in 5 different countries.
 <!---
 xnealcarson/xnealcarson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.